BiTE® technology: designed to ENGAGE T CELLS TO FIGHT CANCER

 The T cell becomes activated, releasing perforin and granzymes; fusion of perforin with the cancer cell membrane allows granzymes to enter the cancer cell to induce apoptosis9,10

-Following cancer cell apoptosis, activated T cells release cytokines and produce additional perforin and granzymes that may allow T cells to target surrounding cancer cells; this potentially results in the serial lysis of multiple cancer cells by a single T cell4,10,11
+T-cell activation also causes the release of cytokines and production of additional perforin and granzymes that may allow T cells to target surrounding cancer cells; this potentially results in the serial lysis of multiple cancer cells by a single T cell4,10,11

-Sustained activation of a single activated cytotoxic T cell theoretically results in local proliferation and expansion of polyclonal memory T cells4,10,12
+Sustained activation of a single activated cytotoxic T cell can result in local proliferation of T cells4,10,12

 BiTE® technology has the potential to be ready when patients need it